 The design pushes the boundaries of off-site construction to provide highly serviced educational spaces, for post-16 pupils with complex learning difficulties in a dedicated, unique building with a low carbon footprint.

-This project demonstrates HLM’s understanding of off-site manufacture and assembly whilst delivering the schools educational objectives and contributing to the Borough’s commitment to reducing waste and carbon, by using new technologies and modern methods of construction.
+This project demonstrates HLM’s understanding of off-site manufacture and assembly whilst delivering the schools educational objectives and contributing to the Borough’s commitment to reducing waste and carbon, by utilising new technologies and Modern Methods of Construction (MMC).

-This new standalone fifty place sixth form building at Addington School, will allow more local young people with special educational needs and disabilities to be educated closer to their home, to gain skills that will give them the best start to their adult lives.
+This new, standalone, fifty place sixth form building at Addington School will allow more local young people with special educational needs and disabilities to be educated closer to their home, and to gain skills that will give them the best start to their adult lives.

-Addington is an Ofsted ‘Outstanding’ Special School for children and young people with special educational needs and disabilities, and the need for expansion came after Wokingham Borough Council estimated about 130 local children needing a special school place were being educated outside of the borough.
+Addington is an Ofsted ‘Outstanding’ school for children and young people with special educational needs and disabilities.
+The need for expansion came after Wokingham Borough Council estimated about 130 local children needing a special school place were being educated outside of the borough.

-Working with modular construction specialists Reds10, the team have pushed the boundaries of offsite construction, proving that modular buildings do not need to be uniform and have created an amazing educational space for the borough.
-Over 70 per cent of the work was constructed offsite which reduced disruption to the school and its pupils, significantly reduced the overall programme for delivery and allowed for the inclusion of enhanced carbon reduction features, helping Wokingham Borough Council meet its goal of becoming carbon neutral by 2030.
+Working with modular construction specialists Reds10, the team have pushed the boundaries of off-site construction, proving that modular buildings do not need to be uniform, and have created an amazing educational space for the borough.
+Over 70 per cent of the building was constructed off-site, which reduced disruption to the school and its pupils, significantly reduced the overall programme for delivery and allowed for the inclusion of enhanced carbon reduction features, helping Wokingham Borough Council meet its goal of becoming carbon neutral by 2030.

 This £4.4million project embodies HLM’s thoughtful approach to consultation in the design process.
 Using digital tools and engaging closely with all project stakeholders, a holistic and flexible design has been developed meets the school’s needs and exceeds expectations.